qs53/aws-batch-user-guide/doc_source/batch-cwe-target.md

 You can also use CloudWatch Events to schedule automated actions that are invoked at certain times using cron or rate expressions\.
 For more information, see [Schedule expressions for rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) in the *Amazon CloudWatch Events User Guide*\.

 Common use cases for AWS Batch jobs as a CloudWatch Events target include the following use cases:
-+ A scheduled job is created to occurs at regular time intervals\.
++ A scheduled job is created to occur at regular time intervals\.
 For example, a cron job occurs only during low\-usage hours when Amazon EC2 Spot Instances are less expensive\.
 + An AWS Batch job runs in response to an API operation that's logged in CloudTrail\.
 For example, a job is submitted whenever an object is uploaded to a specified Amazon S3 bucket, with the CloudWatch Events input transformer passing the bucket and key name of the object to AWS Batch parameters each time\.
 **Note**
 In this scenario, all of the AWS resources \(such as the Amazon S3 bucket, the CloudWatch Events rule, and all CloudTrail logs\) must be in the same Region\.